bloodmapgod/blood-ritual/README.md

 Click continue button for the next question.
 Blood level will be increase proportionally by the number of answered questions.

+### Other

+-  Close "Twitch TOS Compatible" banner clicking on it

 ## Contributions

 To contribute content: